cirg-io/AIAerobics-OpenPoseNet-CodeExamples/README.md

 ## Copyleft

-The examples are based on the original example by the ml5.js project: https://github.com/ml5js/ml5-examples
+The examples are based on the original examples by the ml5.js project: https://github.com/ml5js/ml5-examples

 Licensed under the GNU Lesser General Public License.
 See license.txt for further details.